Homeowners can tap into a lucrative money stream by turning a spare room into a holiday let.

-For your sake, and the sake of your guests, you must ensure the spare room and other areas in the home that guests will have access to are Covid compliant and that you are adhering to current government guidelines on health and safety.
+For your sake, and the sake of your guests, you must ensure the spare room and other areas in the home that guests will have access to are thoroughly cleaned, disinfected and tidy.

 Cleaning will be even more important and any surface a guest will come into contact with must be cleaned and sanitised.

 Risks can be further reduced by keeping rooms ventilated during cleaning and asking guests to strip beds and put linens and towels into laundry bags provided in the spare room when they leave.

 The spare room or rooms you intend to let should ideally have their own independent locks and keys.
 Upgrade your home’s general security and you may get a discount on your insurance costs.

 Research what’s going on where, such as when festivals are taking place, where the best children’s attractions are, where the best beach is, and which pubs are the best.
 Talk about these in your advertising and you will make your property more attractive as a holiday let.

 Go the extra mile in your spare room